 Engineering Student Job Description

 AutoCAD, MathCAD, Revit...these things can stack up.
-If your bullet points are getting too long with lists of software and technologies, introduce a resume skills section.
+If your bullet points are getting too long with lists of software and technologies, introduce a section with skills for a resume.

 Engineering Student Skills for Resume